LittleBoxOfSunshine/ghastlypropositions.github.io/docs/_posts/2023-04-24-eventual-inconsistency.markdown

 the content that was just there?
 Clearly it's better to reserve the stale cache here.

 The rest of the engineering world often snubs the concept of "software engineering" and they've got a point.
-We do a lot of shoddy work that would never fly in the physical world, but we're not restricted by it either.
-However it's easy to get lost in the layers of abstraction.
-For this reason, I am a big fan of physical analogies to sniff test.
+We're not restricted by the physical world, so we rightfully do a lot of shoddy work that would never fly there.
+But it's also easy to get lost in the abstract world and build things that don't make sense.
+Physical analogies can bring us back to reality.

 Imagine that you're on the 18th floor of a building and you learn the steel girders were forged with best effort™ practices.
 They *might* be load bearing to spec, but they also might not be.